California Board of Psychology License Defense Lawyer

 The California Board of Psychology can discipline Psychologists for criminal convictions.
 California Board of Psychology discipline occurs for criminal convictions that are substantially related to the duties, functions and qualifications of a Psychologist.
 Common criminal offenses that can cause Psychologist License discipline are:

 The California Board of Psychology and other law enforcement agencies also investigate criminal conduct by Psychologists in the course and scope of their practice.
-Criminal investigations often involve Psychologists engaged in Insurance Fraud.
+Criminal investigations often involve Psychologists engaged in Insurance Fraud, Unlawful Practice of Medicine and Unlawful Representation as a Physician.
 In serious criminal cases against Psychologists pending in Criminal Court, the California Board of Psychology and the California Attorney General’s Office may seek a California Penal Code § 23 Order against the Psychologist.
 A California Penal Code § 23 Order seeks to suspend a Psychologist License in Criminal Court.

 Psychologists facing criminal charges and Psychologists who are convicted of criminal offenses need an experienced California Psychologist License Defense Attorney for representation in disciplinary proceedings before the California Board of Psychology.